stuij/abi-aa/aapcs64/aapcs64.rst

 The address space consists of one or more disjoint regions.
 Regions must not span address zero (although one region may start at zero).

-The use of tagged addressing is platform specific and does not apply to 32-bit pointers.
-When tagged addressing is disabled, all 64 bits of an address are passed to the translation system.
-When tagged addressing is enabled, the top eight bits of an address are ignored for the purposes of address translation.
-See also `Pointers`_, above.

 Footnotes
 =========